adrianba/webstandards/HTML-innovation-vs-maintenance.md

   * **Web Components** – Shadow DOM, Custom Elements, HTML Imports, data binding, etc.
   * **Media** – EME, MSE, transcript, track binding, etc.

-This would be quite disruptive but I just want to start the discussion with out assuming that the only plan should be to recharter HTML.
+This would be quite disruptive but I just want to start the discussion without assuming that the only plan should be to recharter HTML.
 This is a rough proposal I came up with in a few minutes.
 I'm sure there are other better alternatives.